inancakduvan/keact/README.md

 ---

-## 🧼 Automatic Cleanup
+## 🧼 Memory efficiency

-Keact automatically removes state from memory if no component is using it anymore.
-This ensures memory efficiency even in large apps.
+Keact adds the state into store only when it is needed.
+It will not consume memory until it is needed to use.

 ---